siznax/tanuki/README.md

 [demo](http://tanuki.siznax.net/).

 I have over a thousand entries in my _tanuki_ and use it everyday.
-I hope others find this useful.
+I hope others find it useful too.
 Anyone is welcome to contribute.
 I'd be happy to answer any questions about it.
 See <tt>INSTALL.md</tt> to get started.